BenPlace2302/Chess-Games/README.md

 # Chess-Games
-A Manim animation video of how far my thumb scrolled playing chess on my phone.
+A manim animation video of how far my thumb scrolled playing chess on my phone.
+This project was an introduction to the manim package in python and to learn how to use it for different types of animations.